Request a call

 NIX’s expert team will conduct sessions with all groups involved in the knowledge transfer process to identify potential barriers to actual knowledge transfer and find solutions to overcome them as quickly as possible.
 Some of these in detail are:

-1. The person possessing the knowledge underestimates its value and, as a result, it is not transferred and thus lost.
-For example, nuances in processes that seem obvious after several years of work in a position but will be incomprehensible to a new employee who is onboarding;
+1. The person possessing the knowledge underestimates its value and, as a result, it’s not transferred and thus lost.
+For example, nuances in processes that seem obvious after several years of work in a position but will be incomprehensible to a new employee who is onboarding.

-2. Lack of standardized mechanisms or procedures for capturing knowledge.
-This makes knowledge transfer more difficult and time-consuming for both the giver and the receiver;
+2. Underestimation of constantly capturing and updating documentation and related materials: due to this, companies face lack of standardized mechanisms or procedures for capturing knowledge.
+This makes the process of KT plan creation and other knowledge transfer activities more difficult and time-consuming for both the giver and the receiver.

 3. Poor communication skills can be a problem.
 Being an expert in your field does not mean being able to quickly explain processes to others.
 This needs to be taken into account when determining methods of knowledge transfer.

-Once you have everything you need to set up your plan, you can begin the step-by-step planning process.
+Once you have everything you need to set up your knowledge transfer plan, you can begin the step-by-step planning process.

 If you don’t have a PMO for now, we’ve made a small pool of the core knowledge elements that need to be collected in terms of three different levels:

-Individual-level.
+Individual level.
 This level is assumed by experts to be the most important in transferring knowledge of IT projects.
-Everything revolves around the code, and it is not enough to understand what’s inside the code.
+In the process of the knowledge transfer program creation, everything revolves around the code, and it’s not enough to understand what’s inside the code.
 One-on-one meetings—both technical and executive as well as online and, better yet, offline training sessions—are a must to understand the logic behind the code and some established best practices when transitioning from one vendor to another.

 #2 Collect and Capture Obtaining Knowledge

-Now it’s time to identify the contacts who can provide the necessary information at each level.
-At the organizational level, it could be stakeholders and lawyers; at the project level, managers and technical leads; and on the individual level, meetings between QA-engineers, UX/UI specialists, DevOps, business analysts, etc. It’s important for PMOs to understand critical tasks and also possible pitfalls.
+Now it’s time to identify the contacts who can provide the necessary information at each level of your knowledge transfer plan.
+At the organizational level, this could be stakeholders and lawyers; at the project level, managers and technical leads; and on the individual level, meetings between QA-engineers, UX/UI specialists, DevOps, business analysts, etc. It’s important for PMOs to understand critical tasks and also possible pitfalls.

-One widespread guideline is to document all lessons learned at each level.
+One common guideline is to document all lessons learned at each level.
 Organizations tend to take several of the right approaches to knowledge retention, as one or two approaches are not enough.
-What the organization does with that knowledge after it is collected is equally important and can determine the success or failure of knowledge transfer.
+What the organization does with that knowledge after it’s collected is equally important and can determine the success or failure of knowledge transfer.

 #3 Create a Well-Structured Data Repository and Share

 It’s unlikely that nonstop meetings will allow your new development team to absorb all the necessary information.
-Our experts believe that important knowledge should be recorded and properly preserved.
+Our experts believe that important knowledge should be recorded in knowledge transfer plans and properly preserved.
 We use a variety of methods to transfer knowledge, creating a more interactive process for recipients that encourages direct person-to-person knowledge sharing.
-But some important practices worth pointing out are:
+But some important practices from an average knowledge transfer checklist worth pointing out are:

 The next time someone takes on a similar project or set of jobs, they have quick access to past teammate experience as a repository to help optimize the process.